Turquoise at a Glance

 Crystal Grids

 Use Turquoise as the center stone in a healing, communication, or protection grid.
-Pair with Lapis Lazuli for enhanced spiritual communication, Amazonite for truthful expression, and Clear Quartz to amplify the healing energy.
+Pair it with Lapis Lazuli for enhanced spiritual communication, Amazonite for truthful expression, and Clear Quartz to amplify the healing energy.
 For a traveler's protection grid, combine Turquoise with Black Tourmaline and Malachite.

 How Do You Cleanse & Charge Turquoise?